CloudComputingProject-2022/Data_visualization_and_analysis_tool_for_telemetry_data/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
+These are some of the features we would like to add to this project.

-- [x] Add back to top links
+- [x] Add anomaly threshold real-time choice
-- [ ] Add Additional Templates w/ Examples
+- [ ] Multidriver support (this involves kafka topics re-organization)
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add statefulness to streamlit
-- [ ] Multi-language Support
+    - [ ] Counter variables
-    - [ ] Chinese
+    - [ ] Data dict
-    - [ ] Spanish
+- [ ] Use MLlib into the Spark SS data analysis module

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->